opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Adminstrative-Stored-Procedures.md

 - [SMA_SAMWATCH](#SMA_SAMW)

 :::note
-A SQL user without administrator privileges must be a member of the \"opconspuser\" role to use the administrative stored procedures.
+A SQL user without administrator privileges must be a member of the "opconspuser" role to use the administrative stored procedures.
 :::

 ## SMA_CHGMACHINE

-The SMA_CHGMACHINE stored procedure increases job-processing performance by changing a heavily used LSAM machine\'s ID to 1.
+The SMA_CHGMACHINE stored procedure increases job-processing performance by changing a heavily used LSAM machine's ID to 1.
 Because the SAM operates in a processing loop, the machine with an ID of 1 receives slightly more processing time.
 It is common for less critical machines to be tested first with OpCon; therefore,